 For more information on this project, or to discuss the research findings, please contact Professor Catherine Johnson.

-The project is led by Professor Catherine Johnson, working with Lauren Dempsey and Professor Matt Hills, as part of research conducted within the Centre for Participatory Culture.
-The research team consulted with Ofcom to shape the research direction, but the design and analysis of the research was conducted independently at the University of Huddersfield.
+The project is led by Professor Catherine Johnson, working with Lauren Dempsey and Professor Matt Hills, as part of the research conducted within the Centre for Participatory Culture.
+The research team consulted with Ofcom to shape the direction of the Routes to Content research, but the design and analysis of the research was conducted independently at the University of Huddersfield.